 Protective modification is installation of on-board camera(s).
 Purpose being to record who-did-what in the event your Porsche is damaged.
 Typically installed looking forward, adding a rear-looking unit takes coverage a step further.
 To be very aggressive, side units can be included.

-This represents a comprehensive restoration where aesthetics and performance are attended to a significant level.
-Details such as the 30 mm gap between the stone guard and fender edge are as the factory originally placed them.
-Fortunately much of the engine was unmodified so a rebuild and refinishing of parts was done returning both the engine and transmission to like new performance.
+1979 Porsche 930.
+This resto is "extensive" in mechanical and cosmetic terms.
+It is NOT a "rotisserie" restoration.
+Much of the car and engine were unmodified so returning it to very near original form---as was the owners goal---was a relatively simple matter.
+Rebuild of engine & transmission restored performance to like new.
+Minor remnants from prior owners modifications were removed to eliminate future questioning.
 Electrical issues were corrected so that all the car's lighting works as it did when leaving the showroom.
-Tool kit was refinished.
-All systems were refreshed and brought to fine working order.
-Interior was redone.
+All systems were refreshed and brought to correct & reliable working order.
+Interior was redone with upholstery done in full grain leather.
 Worn trim and exterior lenses were replaced with new.
 Missing rubber bits were installed.
-Worn paint was redone according to the original paint code---then custom blended to match the car's unrefinished surface.
+Worn paint was refinished according to the original paint code---custom blended to match the car's existing paint color.
 Worn stickers were replaced adding to the car's fresh look.
-The outcome is not only a classic Porsche that has an amazing appearance, mechanically it's in top operating form.
+The outcome is not only a classic Porsche that has an amazing appearance, mechanically it now stands in prime form.

 Click photos to enlarge